Greyshaws/ClipShield/README.md

 ## 🙋 FAQs

-### Does PasteGuard need internet to work?
+### Does ClipShield need internet to work?
-**No.** PasteGuard is 100% offline, making it private and secure.
+**No.** ClipShield is 100% offline, making it private and secure.

 ### Does it modify my clipboard?
-**Absolutely not.** PasteGuard is strictly read-only and does not alter clipboard content.
+**Absolutely not.** ClipShield is strictly read-only and does not alter clipboard content.

 ### Is it open source?
 The code will be open-sourced soon for transparency and community contribution.